Junior WRC

-The FIA Junior WRC, also known as JWRC and previously known as Junior World Rally Championship, is an international rallying competition restricted to drivers under 29 years old.
+The FIA Junior WRC Championship is an international rallying series restricted to drivers under 29 years old, running within the framework of the World Rally Championship.
+The series is governed by the Fédération Internationale de l'Automobile (FIA) and promoted by M-Sport Ltd.

+Run annually since 2013, the championship is the latest in the FIA's junior driver category which began in 2001 with the Super 1600 Championship, the Junior World Rally Championship in 2002, and the WRC Academy in 2011.
+This category has been a stepping stone in the careers of WRC champions Sebastien Loeb and Sébastien Ogier; plus leading drivers Dani Sordo, Elfyn Evans, Craig Breen and Thierry Neuville.

+Junior WRC differs from the WRC support championships, WRC2 and WRC3, as the competition is managed and promoted by M-Sport under contract to the FIA.
+All cars are identical, provided and serviced by M-Sport on the entrants' behalf.
+The car used since 2022 is the company's Ford Fiesta Rally3.
 The championship currently consists of five select rallies of the FIA World Rally Championship (WRC) calendar.
-The category has been a stepping stone in the careers of WRC Champion Sébastien Ogier, Dani Sordo, Elfyn Evans and Thierry Neuville.

-Junior WRC differs from the WRC support championships, WRC2 and WRC3, as the competition is managed and promoted by M-Sport Poland under contract to the FIA.
-All cars are identical, provided and serviced by M-Sport on the entrants' behalf.
-The car used in 2022 was a Ford Fiesta Rally3.
-Championship titles are awarded to the winning Driver and Co-Driver.
+FIA Championship titles are awarded to the winning Driver and Co-Driver.

 The FIA did not award Junior WRC champion titles in the 2022 season.
 Instead, the titles of FIA WRC3 Junior were awarded to the winners of the Junior WRC competition run by M-Sport.